ajktown/wordnote/.github/issue_template.md

 ## Backgrounds
-TODO: Explain the background of the issue.
+TODO: Explain the background of the issue!

 ## TODOs
 - [ ] TODO: Write TODOs here.